LamyaNijardeen/forumx/README.md

 Edit or delete your posts at pages/profile.php.

-🧰 Common Troubleshooting
+-> Common Troubleshooting
-Session warnings:
+*Session warnings:
 Ensure session_start() is called only once (keep it in includes/config.php).

-Undefined function errors:
+*Undefined function errors:
 Check all helper files are included correctly using: require_once __DIR__ . '/../includes/config.php';

-Image upload fails:
+*Image upload fails:
 Verify permissions on assets/images/ and increase upload_max_filesize in php.ini.

-CSRF token error:
+*CSRF token error:
 Add this hidden field inside your form:

 html